cmu-db/noisepage/src/include/storage/index/design_doc.md

 ## Trade-offs and Potential Problems
 The non-blocking implementation does not other modifications on the target table during building process but increases the time of building index significantly on large table(according to the documentation of Postgres).

 We have an assumption on the behavior of transactions on modifying the index.
 We assume that all modifications on the index by some transaction X can only be seen by X when X is still running.
 Those modifications can only be visible after X commits.
 It is similar to the condition that every transaction has its own snapshot on the index.
-However, currently, the index is not multi-versioned, so we don't know whether the system can achieve this.
-If not, some pessimistic modifications on the index may be applied.
+Currently, transactions can register deferred actions in the transaction manager.
+We think that may help us achieve the goal.

 The implementation discusses little about deletion in the index because we think it is really tricky.
 When querying a key in the index, the index will return a set of possible versions of the target tuple.
 Then it is the responsibility of the querying transaction to select the correct version.
 In that case, the index cannot delete the key immediately after some transaction X attempts to delete that key because it may happen that other running transactions after